zhangxin-xd/BLTSC/README.md

 # BLTSC
 This project provides an implementation for "Background Learning Based on Target Suppression Constraint for Hyperspectral Target Detection"

-If this code or part of it is helpful to you, please cite the following paper
+If this code or part of it is helpful to you, please cite the following paper.
 ```
 @ARTICLE{9200776,  author={Xie, Weiying and Zhang, Xin and Li, Yunsong and Wang, Keyan and Du, Qian},
 journal={IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing},